 If the mediation is successful, the parties should execute the settlement and discontinue the action as soon as possible to prevent further scheduling before the Court.
 If the case is not discontinued within an appropriate period of time, the Court Administrator will inform the Court of such failure to discontinue the case, and the Court may schedule further proceedings.

 If the mediation is not successful, the Court will schedule further proceedings upon the receipt and review of the report.
-Further mediations can be held upon request, but at additional $300 and at the discretion of the Court.
+Further mediations can be held upon request, but at the discretion of the Court and Mediator.
+Further sessions may be assessed an additional mediation fee at the discretion of the Court.
 The parties are also permitted to utilize the mediator as a private mediator without further Order of Court, subject to the mediator's hourly rate.

 Serving as Mediator